TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

 Wizards Configuration
 ^^^^^^^^^^^^^^^^^^^^^

-Wizards are configurable for some field types, namely “input”, “text”, "select" and "group" types.
+Wizards are configurable for some field types, namely "input", "text", "select" and "group" types.
 They provide a way to insert helper- elements, links to wizard scripts etc.